RaghavKGupta/BeaconBot/README.md

    Run the following script to:
    - Connect to your AWS S3 bucket
-   - Parse PDFs into text
+   - Parse PDFs into text using getPdf.ts
    - Generate structured JSON with `url`, `title`, `content`
-   - Append new entries (avoiding duplicates) to `scripts/sample_data.json`
+   - Append new entries (avoiding duplicates) to `scripts/data.json`

    ```bash
    npm run ingest:pdfs